 A private construction project is a construction project undertaken by a non-DOT-HWYS entity (i.e., a third party) that is located within or adjacent to DOT-HWYS right-of-way and that has the potential to discharge storm water runoff to DOT-HWYS right-of-way.
 DOT-HWYS administers a permitting program for any business (industrial or commercial), agency, or project that wishes to establish a permanent connection or release storm water runoff to DOT-HWYS right-of-way.
-Private construction projects require a permit (e.g., Permit to Perform Work Upon State Highways, Permit to Discharge into the State Highways Drainage System, etc.), as applicable.
+Private construction projects require a permit (e.g., Permit to Perform Work Upon State Highways, Permit to Discharge into the State Highways Drainage System, Permit to Connect to the State Highways Drainage System, etc.), as applicable.